-LEVEL CRITERIA с Minimal effort has been made to understand or incorporate COI concerns or consultation requirements.
-There are no systems to track or respond to COI concerns. В The facility has an incomplete knowledge of COI concerns or consultation requirements. a.
-The facility occasionally considers COI concerns, based mostly on assumptions and sporadic consultations. b.
-An informal complaint system exists. c.
+LEVEL CRITERIA С Minimal effort has been made to understand or incorporate COI concerns or consultation requirements.
+There are no systems to track or respond to COI concerns.
+The facility has an incomplete knowledge of COI concerns or consultation requirements. В The facility gives occasional consideration to COI concerns, based mostly on assumptions and sporadic consultations.
+An informal complaint system exists.
 A complaint and response system is either planned or in development.
-A The facility has a good understanding of COI concerns and consultation requirements and documents them. a.
-A complaint and response system is in place with processes for follow- up and tracking. b.
+The facility has a good understanding of COI concerns and consultation requirements and documents them.
+A A complaint and response system is in place with processes for follow-up and tracking.
 COI input is considered in decision making.
-AA The facility has a thorough, documented knowledge of COI issues, concerns and consultation requirements. a.
-The facility analyzes and acts upon the input received from COI. b.
-Senior management considers results of the engagement and dialogue processes at least annually to determine if and how to act upon them. c.
+The facility has a thorough, documented knowledge of COI issues, concerns and consultation requirements.
+The facility analyzes and acts upon the input received from COI.
+AA Senior management considers results of the engagement and dialogue processes at least annually to determine if and how to act upon them.
 Sufficient time is built into facility processes to consider and respond to COI concerns before specific plans are carried out.
-AAA Collaboration with COI occurs to establish and achieve common objectives. a.
-Collaboration extends to address common community goals.
+CC.
+AAA Collaboration with COI occurs to establish and achieve common objectives. , , , , , Collaboration extends to address common community goals.